 Schools need to educate students about an increasing number of public health issues for which they are at risk.
 The risks of alcohol consumption during pregnancy needs to be taught in an understandable, thorough and effective way in the context of all levels of education and belief systems.
 We need to start early, during reproductive health classes at developmentally appropriate levels.

 Multisite research centers can further the reach and breadth of prevention, intervention and treatments for children diagnosed with FASD.
 In the United States there are three research centers with a focus on this condition: UC San Diego, the University of Washington, and Emory University.
 By supporting multisite research centers, we can share best practices in prevention, intervention, and treatment of FASD.

 Research centers need to become integrated with clinical practice and support services.
 Our Director, Dr. Ken Jones leads research at UC San Diego and is the leading pediatrician at Rady Children’s Hospital San Diego in the field of preventable birth defects.
 Dr. Jones was one of two physicians who first described the Fetal Alcohol Syndrome in the U.S. in 1973 and since that time has been a health provider, researcher and an advocate for families affected by FASD.
-As his integrative program, the Institute for Fetal Alcohol Spectrum Disorders Discoveries illustrates, clinical practice as well as research benefits families when each informs the other.
+As his integrative program, the Institute for Fetal Alcohol Spectrum Disorders Discovery illustrates, clinical practice as well as research benefits families when each informs the other.

 Clinical and support services for affected children and families are critical for those impacted.
 Children and families need a great deal of support.
-It is incredibly difficult for children to get the necessary medical and developmental services children need, in part, because of the lack of training medical professional receive.
-We need to develop increased education programs for healthcare providers and develop a universal coding system to classify FASD.
+It is incredibly difficult for children to get the necessary medical and developmental services they need, in part, because of the lack of training that medical professional receive about FASD.
+We need to develop better education programs for healthcare providers and develop a universal coding system to classify FASD.